 The Knight Institute seeks recent law school graduates interested in working with the Institute as legal fellows.
-Fellows will help litigate groundbreaking First Amendment cases and contribute to all aspects of the Institute’s work.
+The legal fellows will help litigate groundbreaking First Amendment cases and contribute to all aspects of the Institute's work.
 Fellowships are full-time, one-year positions based at Columbia University in New York City.
-The Institute anticipates taking on between one and three fellows for the term beginning in the fall of 2018.
+The Institute anticipates taking on between one and three fellows for a term beginning in the fall of 2019.

 What you'll do

 - Work alongside the Institute's attorneys on all aspects of our litigation, including by conducting legal research and analysis; drafting legal pleadings; interviewing potential clients, witnesses, and experts; and participating in discovery and trial practice.

 - Support the Institute's research and public-education projects, including by drafting white papers, op-eds, and blog posts; representing the Institute in the media, as needed; and conceiving of and implementing public programs.

 - Help determine which litigation and research priorities should guide the Institute's work over the next few years.

 - Juris Doctor degree, or equivalent.

 - A demonstrated interest in issues relating to the freedoms of speech and the press, a strong academic record, and superior research, analytical, writing, and interpersonal skills.

 - Familiarity with the complex issues arising at the intersection of free speech and new technology is preferred.